andry-tino/b-industrialprotocols/can/error.md

 ## Fault confinement
 Thanks to the way CAN handles errors, every station operates in 3 states: _Error-Active_, _Error-Passive_ and _Bus-Off_ which we have already described.
 This mechanism is able to protect the bus from nodes which are not behaving fine.
 If a node eventually enters the _Bus-Off_ state, it will be forcibly disconnected from the bus in order to avoid doing any harm.

+This fault confinement handling mechanism is implemented in the MAC sublayer into a unit called **Fault Confinement Unit** (FCU).
+It is into this unit that the [REC and TEC counters](frame-error.md#error-states) are saved.